DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/tags-mechs-properties.md

 // @name mech_name
 // @input ObjectTag
 // @description
-// This is the description of the mechanism
+// This is the description of the mechanism.
 // @tags
 // <ObjectTag.tag_name>
 // -->